 An independent Director must, actually, undertake to promptly inform the Board of Directors of any situation that could undermine his or her ability to meet the independence requirement.
 On the other hand, a commitment to remain independent while in office and, should that not be the case, to resign is not required.
 In this area, in view of the fact that the independence requirements of the Italian Civil Code do not exactly match those of the CG Code and the circumstance that the verification process is based in part on elements of a discretionary nature, the Board of Directors preferred to avoid the adoption of automatisms and base the decision on assessments by the Board of Directors based on additional available evidence.
-The Board of Directors in any event annual renews, upon approving the Report on Corporate Governance, the requirements of the applicable law and the CG Code.
+The Board of Directors in any event annual renews, upon approving the Report on Corporate Governance, the request for credentials from the Directors concerned, asking them to confirm that they meet the requirements of the applicable law and the CG Code.
 The Board of Directors and the Board of Statutory Auditors, respectively, verify the truthfulness of the affidavits and ascertain whether the above-mentioned requirements and procedure are being properly applied.
 The examination is conducted on the basis of both the definition of independent Director by the CG Code and that provided by the TUF.